 "We experience a high level of passion among our candidates who are choosing teaching as a profession, in that they see the great value and impact teachers have on the lives of their students," said Howard J. "Jake" Eberwein, dean of graduate and continuing education at Massachusetts College of Liberal Arts.
 "That said, there seems to be a nationwide trend of a decline in the number of students interested in teaching.
 We hear this from colleagues across the state and nation, and it has been true in the region as well."

 According to the National Center for Educational Statistics, 6.1 percent of all students graduating college in 2010 had bachelor's degrees in education, compared with the 10.1 percent who held the same kind of degree in 1991 and 21 percent who held the same in 1971.
-There's been an approximately 11 percent slide in master's in education degree holders over the past four decades, with 26.3 percent of grad school candidates walking away an education degree in 2010 versus the 37.2 percent who earned a master's in education in 1971.
+There's been an approximately 11 percent slide in master's in education degree holders over the past four decades, with 26.

 Still, "teaching remains a very viable career major," said Cynthia F. Brown, vice president of academic affairs at MCLA.